 A combination of excavators, trucks and other soil shifting plant will commence the main site clearance and levelling aspects.

-The site preparation required for the 220kV transmission line, the 49kVA cable installation and the 2 no. new cable bays will be limited with minimal site clearance required.
+The site preparation required for the two no. 110 kV transmission line installation will be limited with minimal site clearance required.